fabiansum/fabiansum/README.md

 Data Scientist / Data Engineer - MSc in Petroleum Engineering
 --------------------------------------------

-I hold a master's degree in Petroleum Engineering and have a strong interest in Geoscience, Data Science, Machine Learning, and Data Engineering.
+I hold a master's degree in Petroleum Engineering and have a strong interest in Geoscience, Data Science & Engineering, Machine Learning, and Software Development.
 Currently, I'm based in Perth, Australia, and I'm passionate about leveraging data to solve complex problems.

 ### Skills